 Overloaded = Overwhelmed.
 Unplug.
-MENTAL WELLNESS MATTERS
+BE KIND TO YOUR MIND

 Too much information can impact your Mental Wellness.